Lucretia Garfield: Congressional wife

 Shortly after their daughter's death, James moved to Washington, D.C., as he had been elected to the United States House of Representatives.
 Lucretia remained in Ohio, where she again felt lonely as her husband was away.
-While James was away, he engaged in romantic intimacy with Lucia Calhoun, an editorial writer, and then confessed to his wife.
-The extent of James's actions are unknown; he traveled to New York on Lucretia's request to retrieve the compromising letters he sent and destroy them.
+While James was away, he engaged in romantic intimacy with Lucia Calhoun, an editorial writer.
+He told Lucretia about the relationship, though its exact nature is unknown; James traveled to New York at Lucretia's request to retrieve and destroy compromising letters.
 The Garfields determined that they had to fix their marriage, and their relationship began to improve.
-Garfield began visiting her husband in Washington in early 1864.
-She had two more children during this time: she had her third child, James, in 1865 while she stayed in Washington, and she had her fourth child Mary, in 1867.
+Lucretia began visiting her husband in Washington in early 1864.
+She had two more children during this time: her third child, James, was born in 1865 while she stayed in Washington, and she had her fourth child, Mary, in 1867.

 The Garfields often traveled to New Jersey each summer, and they took a vacation to Europe in 1867.
 In 1869, the family decided to relocate to Washington permanently, and they built a home in the capital.
 It was the first home that they owned themselves, and it was the first time that Lucretia and James lived together for an extended period of time.
-She had three more children while living here: Irvin in 1870, Abram in 1872, and Edward in 1874.
+She had three more children while living there: Irvin in 1870, Abram in 1872, and Edward in 1874.
 Also among their household were servants, governesses, and James's mother.
 Their youngest son died in 1876.
 The same year, they purchased a farm in Ohio so they had a home of their own that they could live in each summer.
-Garfield agreed with the belief that women should live domestic lives, though she also resented the idea.
+Lucretia agreed with the belief that women should live domestic lives, though she also resented the idea.
 She did not play a direct role in her husband's Congressional career, hosting and attending very few Washington social events.
-Instead, she offered him advice, and she visited the United States Capitol to watch him speak in Congress.
+Instead, she offered him advice, and she visited the United States Capitol to watch him speak in the House.